Mark Brownson

-Marshall Phillip "Mark" Brownson III (June 17, 1975 – February 1, 2017) was a professional baseball right-handed pitcher, who played in Major League Baseball (MLB) for the Colorado Rockies (1998–1999) and Philadelphia Phillies (2000).
+Marshall Phillip "Mark" Brownson III (June 17, 1975 – February 1, 2017) was an American professional baseball right-handed pitcher, who played in Major League Baseball (MLB) for the Colorado Rockies (1998–1999) and Philadelphia Phillies (2000).

 Career

 Brownson was drafted by the Colorado Rockies in the 30th round (856th overall) of the 1993 Major League Baseball draft, out of Wellington High School.
 He spent one semester at Palm Beach State College.

 Brownson made his big league debut on July 21, 1998, hurling a 4-hit, complete game shutout, against the Houston Astros.
 As of 2020, his game score of 85 is the highest by any National League debutant pitcher in the Wild Card Era.
 Unfortunately, he struggled throughout the remainder of his short MLB career, compiling an 8.54 earned run average (ERA) in the 10 games after his magical debut.
 Brownson pitched in his 11th and final major league game on July 20, 2000, just a short time after his 25th birthday.

 Brownson had pitched through a torn labrum during the 2000 season and required surgery after the season, from which he never fully recovered.